 If your Social Security disability benefits have been denied, you have three options: you can accept the decision and continue working, you can appeal the decision, or you can fill out a new benefits application.
 There are risks and benefits with each of these options, and choosing the wrong path could mean losing your right to benefits.
+This is precisely why we asked our experienced Omaha SSDI benefits attorneys to break down your options.

 - What if you appeal?
 Appealing can be a long process, but it is often worth it.
 The main reason to appeal is that if the Social Security Administration grants your disability benefits, your payments may be granted retroactively—back to your original onset date.
 For example, if you apply for benefits on June 1, 2014 and say that you are disable since June 1, 2013 and are denied, but appeal the decision and are granted benefits by a judge on June 1, 2015, you are entitled to of back pay,subject any statutory waiting period plus your regular monthly benefits.